21 Tips For First-Time Thru-Hikers

 21. Get Out There – There’s No Time Like Now

-So, what are you waiting for?
-At the end of the day, there’s only so much preparation you can really do.
+Knowing what you are getting into is important, but the rubber has to hit the trail at some point.
 Eventually you just have to get out there and hike.
-You’ll make some blunders in the beginning, your body will be sore as hell, and it will be really difficult.
+Your body will be sore.
+You’ll make some blunders in the beginning and hopefully you’ll laugh in the moment or at least once you’ve had some time to reflect on it.
 But you’ll quickly learn, your body will adapt, and you’ll gain confidence with every step.